 Inside the command prompt, copy and paste the following command to change your DNS for the "Wi-Fi" interface:

-If there is no warning, it means the change succeeded.
+If there are no warning, it means the change succeeded.
 You can confirm it was modified by running:

 netsh interface ip show config

-And that's pretty much it.
-Your computer will automatically start using CleanBrowsing.
+That's it.
+If this worked, your computer will automatically start using CleanBrowsing.